 Funeral service will be held on Saturday, January 11, 2020 at 11 a.m. at the Peace Lutheran Church in Pendleton.
 A graveside service will be held at 3 p.m.
 Saturday at Valby Cemetery near Ione.

-To plant a tree in memory of Donald Edward Peterson, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Donald Edward Peterson, please visit our floral store.